-Our Board of Directors approved a cash dividend of \$0.25 per share for the first quarter of fiscal 2015 that was paid on January 12, 2015.
-This was an increase of 25 percent over our cash dividend of \$0.20 per share for the first quarter of fiscal 2014.
+Our Board of Directors approved a cash dividend of \$0.25 per share for the second quarter of fiscal 2015 that was paid on April 13, 2015.
+This was an increase of 25 percent over our cash dividend of \$0.20 per share for the second quarter of fiscal 2014.

 Cash Flow.
-We historically have used more operating cash in the first quarter compared to other fiscal quarters due to the seasonality of our business.
-Cash used in operating activities for the first three months of fiscal 2015 was up \$10.8 million compared to the first three months of fiscal 2014 due mainly to an increase in inventory levels and accounts receivable, as previously discussed, partially offset by higher net earnings.
-Cash used in investing activities for the first quarter of fiscal 2015 increased \$188.1 million compared to the first quarter of fiscal 2014 due to cash utilized for the acquisition of the BOSS business, partially offset by lower purchases of property, plant, and equipment.
-Cash provided by financing activities for the first quarter of fiscal 2015 was \$2.4 million compared to cash used in financing activities for the first quarter of fiscal 2014 of \$45.6 million.
-This increase in cash provided by financing activities of \$48.0 million was due to an increase in short-term debt as a result of cash needed to fund working capital requirements and lower amounts of cash utilized for share repurchases of our common stock for the first three months of fiscal 2015 compared to the first three months of fiscal 2014.
+We historically use more operating cash in the first half of our fiscal year than the second half of our fiscal year due to the seasonality of our business.
+Cash provided by operating activities for the first six months of fiscal 2015 increased \$17.3 million, or 22.2 percent, compared to the first six months of fiscal 2014 mainly due to higher net earnings.
+Cash used for investing activities increased \$191.9 million during the first six months of fiscal 2015 compared to the first six months of fiscal 2014 due to cash utilized for the acquisition of the BOSS business, partially offset by lower purchases of property, plant, and equipment.
+Cash used for financing activities for the first six months of fiscal 2015 decreased \$25.1 million compared to the first six months of fiscal 2014 mainly due to lower amounts of cash utilized for share repurchases, partially offset by an increase in cash dividends paid on our stock.

 Credit Lines and Other Capital Resources.
 Our businesses are seasonal, with accounts receivable balances historically increasing between January and April, as a result of typically higher sales volumes and extended payment terms made available to our customers, and typically decreasing between May and December when payments are received.
 The seasonality of production and shipments causes our working capital requirements to fluctuate during the year.
 Seasonal cash requirements are financed from operations, cash on hand, and with short-term financing arrangements, including our \$150.0 million unsecured senior five-year revolving credit facility that expires in October 2019.
 Included in our \$150.0 million revolving credit facility is a \$20.0 million sublimit for standby letters of credit and a \$20.0 million sublimit for swingline loans.
 At our election, and with the approval of the named borrowers on the revolving credit facility, the aggregate maximum principal amount available under the facility may be increased by an amount up to \$100.0 million in aggregate.
 Funds are available under the revolving credit facility for working capital, capital expenditures, and other lawful purposes, including, but not limited to, acquisitions and stock repurchases.
 Interest expense on this credit line is determined based on a LIBOR rate (or other rates quoted by the Administrative Agent, Bank of America, N.A.) plus a basis point spread defined in the credit agreement.
-In addition, our non-U.S. operations maintain short-term lines of credit in the aggregate amount of approximately \$12.0 million.
+In addition, our non-U.S. operations maintain short-term lines of credit in the aggregate amount of approximately \$8.9 million.
 These facilities bear interest at various rates depending on the rates in their respective countries of operation.
-As of January 30, 2015, we had \$47.0 million outstanding short-term debt under these lines of credit compared to no outstanding short-term debt as of January 31, 2014.
-As of January 30, 2015, we had \$12.1 million of outstanding letters of credit and \$102.9 million of unutilized availability under our credit agreements.
+As of May 1, 2015, we had \$2.0 million outstanding short-term debt under these lines of credit compared to no outstanding short-term debt as of May 2, 2014.
+As of May 1, 2015, we had \$8.0 million of outstanding letters of credit and \$130.9 million of unutilized availability under our credit agreements.
+In addition, we had \$4.9